 If you don’t distribute pre-enrolled devices, also provide the following to these users:

-Endpoint Management passwords for DEP enrollment
+Endpoint Management passwords for enrollment

-Apple School Manager temporary passwords for Managed Apple IDs.
+ASM temporary passwords for Managed Apple IDs.

 The first-time user experience is as follows.

-The first time that a user starts their device after a hard-reset, Endpoint Management prompts them in the DEP enrollment screen to enroll their device.
+The first time that a user starts their device after a hard-reset, Endpoint Management prompts them in the enrollment screen to enroll their device.

-The user provides their Managed Apple ID and Endpoint Management password used to authenticate to the Endpoint Management.
+The user provides their Managed Apple ID and Endpoint Management password used to authenticate to Endpoint Management.